 Proving Liability for Your Bicycle Accident

 The first step in securing compensation for your losses after a bicycle accident is identifying the party responsible for causing it.
 In most bicycle accident claims, the defendants are negligent drivers who struck the plaintiffs as they were riding their bikes.
 In some cases, multiple parties may bear liability for a plaintiff’s losses.
-Your El Dorado Hills bicycle accidents lawyer will help you determine who is responsible for your accident and help you obtain the material evidence you need to prove their liability in a civil case.
+Your El Dorado Hills bicycle accident lawyer will help you determine who is responsible for your accident and help you obtain the material evidence you need to prove their liability in a civil case.

 Evidence that is likely to come into play in a bicycle accident case includes traffic camera footage that captured the accident as it occurred, computer data from the defendant’s vehicle, and the defendant’s cell phone records.
 Our firm can also obtain the police report from the incident and identify any eyewitnesses who may have seen what happened.
 Depending on how your bicycle accident occurred, you may need to prove that the defendant in your claim was distracted when they caused your accident, under the influence of drugs or alcohol, or otherwise failed in their responsibility to drive safely.